Kong/docs.konghq.com/app/mesh/1.7.x/features/vault.md

               secret: sec-2  # can be file, secret or inlineString
             clientCert:
               file: /tmp/cert.pem # can be file, secret or inline
+            aws: # AWS role-based authentication.
+May be empty to use defaults.
+              type: "IAM" or "EC2" # Optional AWS authentication type.
+Default is IAM.
+              role: role-name # Optional role name to use for IAM authentication
+              iamServerIdHeader: example.com # Optional server ID header value
 ```

 Apply the configuration with `kumactl apply -f [..]`, or with the [HTTP API](https://kuma.io/docs/latest/documentation/http-api).